seananderson/metafolio/inst/ms/ms.md

 ## Salmon metapopulation dynamics

-The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with demographic stochasticity and by straying between populations.
+The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with demographic stochasticity and straying between populations.

 We defined the spawner-return relationship with a Ricker model [@ricker1954],